-Frankly, the value of custom software is determined by how receptive users are towards the software, and this factor hugely determines ROI.
+Frankly, the value of custom software is determined by how receptive users are toward the software, and this factor hugely determines ROI.
 Therefore, investing heavily in UI/UX design when developing custom software is of utmost importance.

 UI/UX designs are imperative because they determine the experience of end-users as regard operating or using custom software.
 If people have an easy or swell time using custom software, they are bound to use it often and it will thrive.
 Nevertheless, if the experience was stressful or stale, they are most likely going to avoid it like the plague.
 The latter is bad for business and may ignore when you invest in UI/UX design.